Automattic/jetpack/to-test.md

 This new block allows you to display an automatically updating list of the latest posts from your Instagram feed.
 Give it a try with your own Instagram account, and let us know what you think!

+#### Subscriptions

+We've made a lot of improvements to the Subscriptions block in this release.
+You now have several options to customize the look of the different elements of the form.
+To test this, we recommend:

+- Inserting a subscriptions form block on your site and try all of the new settings in the sidebar for customization.
+- Saving the post and confirming the settings and design updates pass through to the front end of the site.
+- Adding the subscription form widget to a widget area and confirming this still renders and works correctly.

 ### Scan

 You can now purchase [Jetpack Scan](https://jetpack.com/upgrade/scan/), a Jetpack service that will scan all files on your site and offer one-click fixes to keep your site one step ahead of security threats.